-At no cost, you can visit the beautiful Hahn Horticulture Garden found at the Virginia Tech University and on any day of the week.
+At no cost, you can visit the beautiful Hahn Horticulture Garden found at Virginia Tech University and on any day of the week.

-The Hahn Horticultural Garden is the largest of its kind in entire Virginia.
+The Hahn Horticultural Garden is the largest of its kind in the entire Virginia.
 It was established in 1984.
 It was notably named after T. Marshall Hahn, the previous president of Virginia Tech.